 Muni is facing a $307 million deficit, and if it doesnโt get filled, the agency may soon have to make large cuts to service.
-Over a dozen bus lines could be cut and regular service could end at 9 p.m, instead of around midnight.
+More than a dozen bus lines could be cut, and regular service could end at 9 p.m, instead of around midnight.ย

 The deficit is spurred by the expiration of COVID-era emergency federal funding, and a slow recovery in ridership since the pandemic.
 City Hall officials are proposing a $183 million parcel tax for Novemberโs ballot to help patch Muniโs budget and prevent service cuts.